andresebr/kumodd/docs/guide/How-to-Configure.md

     ...
 ```

-Metadata has a tree structure.
-To select individual values from lists or dictionaries,
+Metadata has a tree structure (*see* [Example Metadata](guide/Example-Metadata)).
+To
-use [jsonpath syntax](https://github.com/h2non/jsonpath-ng).
-For Example, in the column
+select values, use [jsonpath syntax](https://github.com/h2non/jsonpath-ng).
+For Example,
-set below, 'owners[*].emailAddress' selects a list of the file's owner email
+in the column set below, 'owners[*].emailAddress' selects a list of the file's owner
-addresses.
+email addresses.
 20 is the fixed width of the column on standard output.

 ``` yaml
 gdrive: